EUR/USD: Overbought conditions

-EUR/USD has been advancing amid hopes for an imminent Fed rate cut but the ECB may follow.
-Monday's four-hour chart is showing overbought conditions, as FXStreet’s analyst Yohay Elam notes.
+In the wake of the dramatic moves, the daily chart is more useful than the four-hour graph.
+EUR/USD Monday's daily chart is showing overbought conditions, as FXStreet’s analyst Yohay Elam notes.

 Key quotes

-“The Relative Strength Index on the four-hour chart is well above the 70 mark – indicating overbought conditions.
-That implies a snap back to lower levels.
-Other indicators such as momentum are positive while the pair trades above the 50, 100, and 200 Simple Moving Averages.”
+“The Relative Strength Index is above 70 – indicating overbought conditions.
+While the RSI implies a correction, these are abnormal days.
+EUR/USD is trading above the 50, 100, and 200-day Simple Moving Averages, and momentum is to the upside.”

-“Resistance awaits at the round number of 1.11, which held EUR/USD down in early February.
-It is followed by 1.1120.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.